FusionAuth/terraform-provider-fusionauth/docs/data-sources/form.md

 The following additional attributes are exported:

-* `data` - An object that can hold any information about the Form that should be persisted.
+* `data` - A JSON string that can hold any information about the Form that should be persisted.
 * `id` - The unique Id of the Form.
 * `name` - The unique name of the Form.
 * `steps` - An ordered list of objects containing one or more Form Fields.